Event Details

 English Conversation Cafés

 Are you interested in practicing English and meeting new people?
 Join one or more of our English Conversation Cafés!
-This program is recommended for people who can hold a simple conversation in English, and want to practice more.
+This program is an informal conversation practice group for adult language learners who are at least able to hold a simple conversation in English.
 Participants engage in one-on-one or small-group conversations with Conversation Facilitators discussing a variety of topics.
-Advance registration is required to get the Zoom link for the virtual program; participants may register in person on the first day they attend an in-person Café.
-Download a calendar listing all our cafés here.
+You must be over the age of 18 to participate.
+Registration required; register at https://bit.ly/Spring2025cc or at the library.
+The Monday evening and Friday morning cafés will be held in the library's Carl T. Valenti Community Room; the Tuesday evening cafés will be held in the Rutgers Language Center at 1 Spring Street.
+Download a schedule flyer here, listing all our current cafés.

 The New Brunswick Free Public Library has again partnered with The Jewish Family Services of Middlesex County to offer in-person Citizenship Classes.